A–Z of public mental health

 This resource was developed by Dr Peter Byrne (pictured); Consultant Liaison Psychiatrist at the Royal London Hospital; Joint Clinical and Strategic Director of the PMHIC and visiting Professor at University of Strathclyde.
 Thanks to the experts by experience at PMHIC, Abiola Johnson, Janet Seale, Sian Ogle and Dr Sarah Markham, for their contributions in reviewing the concepts and content of the A–Z Glossary.

 The resource explains terms that people may be less familiar with (in italics), and many more that demonstrate the reach of PMH.
-A printable version of this resource is also available.
+A printable version of this resource (PDF) is also available.
 For ongoing evidence reviews, please see our Public Mental Health Implementation Centre (PMHIC) webpage.

 A is for alcohol